 Some of our favorite places for a hot summer day

-On a hot summer day, there’s nothing better than getting wet in a creek, river, lake or even a waterfall!
+On a hot summer day, there’s nothing better than a creek, river, lake or even a waterfall!
 If you’re looking for a place to cool off, consider a visit to one of these popular areas and attractions:

 Morganton Point Recreation Area

-This is the perfect spot to spend a day swimming in the lake or playing on the beach (yes, there’s even sand!).
-There are picnic tables and a covered pavilion, plus a boat ramp.
+This is the perfect spot to spend a day swimming in Lake Blue Ridge or playing on the beach (yes, there’s even sand!).
+There are picnic tables, a covered pavilion and a boat ramp.
 Day use fee is $5 per vehicle, and campsites are available.
-Visit Cradle of Forestry in America for details.
+Visit Find Outdoors for details.

 You’ll find several Toccoa River access points along the Aska Road area, including the Toccoa River Rapids, Shallowford Bridge and Sandy Bottoms.
 Below the dam, access areas include Tammen Park and Horseshoe Bend Park.
 Several outfitters can put you in tubes, kayaks or canoes most anywhere along the river, including:

 Fall Branch Falls

 This multi-level waterfall lies an easy .5-mile round-trip hike from the parking area off Stanley Creek Road (8 miles down Aska Road).
 You can’t swim here, but you can stand on the shaded platform and enjoy the cool breeze coming off the falls.